QualiSystemsLab/Jira-Integration/README.md

         - `blueprint_or_resource`: "RESOURCE"
         - `error_details`: the live status name and description
         - `original_domains_csv`: comma-separated list of domains the resource has been removed from
-        - `support_domain`: the support domain where the resource has been quarantined, e.g. Support
+        - `support_domain`: the support domain where the resource has been quarantined, e.g. `Support`

 Settings:
-- `Support Domain` - the domain where bad resources should be moved, e.g. "Support"
+- `Support Domain` - the domain where bad resources should be moved, e.g. `Support`
 - `Live Status Error Regex` - a pattern that indicates a bad live status if found in the live status name or description, default "Error"

 This service is platform-independent and can be used even without platform-specific handlers.